-The MedCOF-13 climate outlook for the 2019-20 winter season favored above-normal temperature over the eastern part of the domain with probability of 50% and no clear signal elsewhere.
+The MedCOF-13 climate outlook for the 2019-20 winter season favored above normal temperature over the extreme north of Egypt with probability of 60%, and 50 % over all of Tunisia, almost all of Morocco, the North and the SW of Algeria.
+Elsewhere no clear signal was favored.

-In fact, in almost all regions of North Africa, temperature anomalies were above normal.
-Over the southern part of Morocco, Algeria and Libya, temperature anomalies were near normal conditions.
-Over the south of Egypt, the temperature was in the lower tercile range.
+In fact, in almost all regions of North Africa, temperature was above normal.
+Over the southern part of Morocco, Algeria and Libya, temperature was near normal conditions.
+Over the south of Egypt, the temperature was near to below normal.

-This indicates that the MedCOF-13 climate outlook for the winter season temperature was able to predict positive temperature anomalies registered over some regions.
+This indicates that the MedCOF-13 climate outlook for the winter season temperature was excellent for almost all of the North Africa domain.